Online Sundance opens to virtual ovation for deaf drama - RFI

 "We are hungry to hear new stories that we haven't heard... this is a world of new stories, in the disability world," she said.

-"I just hope that this becomes a part of the inclusion conversation in the same way that so many other disenfranchised groups have."

-Later Thursday will see the premiere of "Summer of Soul," musician Questlove's first movie about the huge, forgotten "Black Woodstock" festival that took place in 1969 Harlem.
+Thursday also saw the premiere of "Summer of Soul (...Or, When The Revolution Could Not Be Televised)," musician Questlove's first movie about the huge "Black Woodstock" festival that took place in 1969 Harlem.

+The documentary brings to light never-before-seen footage of the star-studded concert which was attended by 300,000 people and featured Stevie Wonder, Nina Simone and Mahalia Jackson, but has largely been lost to history until now.

+Questlove -- real name Ahmir Thompson -- deftly mixes euphoric concert scenes with historical background on "a pivotal year for Black and brown people all over the country" and a range of high-profile interviews.

 Some 72 feature films will screen at the festival co-founded by Robert Redford, which runs through to February 3.